aneldev/dyna-ts-react-module-boilerplate/README.md

 `yarn storybook`

-Or `yarn storybook-at <custom port>` to open Storybook on custom port.
+Or `yarn storybook-at <custom port>` to open Storybook on a custom port.

 ## Start an app

 If you don't want to use the Storybook, you can create your app.

 Under the `/dev/app/` folder, a small web application can use your module component in different ways.
 This way, you can develop, debug, and create a demo of your component.

 `yarn start`

-or, if you want to start it to a different port `yarn start-to -- 3232` to start in port 3232.
+or, if you want to start it to a different port, `yarn start-to -- 3232` to start in port 3232.

-Like an App, this boilerplate uses the `dyna-showcase` where it is a very light StoryBook like solution.
+Like an App, this boilerplate uses the `dyna-showcase`, a very light StoryBook like solution.
-One of the benefits is that it is speedy compared with StoraBook, and you can see the actual edges of the components (for high fidelity dev).
+One of the benefits is that it is speedy compared with StoryBook, and you can see the actual edges of the components (for high fidelity dev).
 It is ideal for development, but you can easily replace it with yours, `yarn remove dyna-showcase`, and write your app under the `/dev` folder.

 _StoryBook is still available!_